 We are now grouping this report section on the data in our gender column.
 The column header title has turned white, to identify it as the grouped column.

-We now have a row of data for female clients served and male clients served.
+We now have a row of data for each age of the participants.

 Graphs with Grouping: